christophe0606/FixedPointLean/docbuild/src/cic.md

   deriving Repr
 ```

-`int` and `float` replace the tag in the `C` structure.
+`IntOrFloat.int` and `IntOrFloat.float` replace the tag field in the `C` structure.
 You can't define an union without a tag to know which case should be selected.

-`int` and `float` are also constructors: the only way to create elements of this type.
+`IntOrFloat.int` and `IntOrFloat.float` are the constructors: the only way to create elements of this type.

 ```lean hljs
 #check IntOrFloat.int 3
 ```

-`#check` is useful to get the type of an expression.
-As shown in the info view, the type is `IntOrFloat`.

 In `C` you would have written: